Work permits for employees in Costa Rica: A complete guide for employers [2024]

 Types of work visas in Costa Rica

-There's only one type of work permit in Costa Rica, the "special category" residency and work permits.
-This work visa allows temporary legal residency and foreign workers to be employed in the country.
+There's only one type of work permit in Costa Rica, the "special category" residency and work permit.
+This work visa allows temporary legal residency for foreign workers in the country.

 Once you've secured the "special category" residency, you can apply for a work permit under the "special category."
 Specific occupations with special skills include:

-• Those working for an international company within Costa Rica who wishes to transfer
+- Those working for an international company within Costa Rica who wish to transfer

 The employer must prove that the employee belongs in this "special category" and that the foreign candidate is the most qualified candidate for the role.
-Costa Rica has strict regulations around hiring Costa Rican people versus foreigners.
+Costa Rica has strict regulations regarding hiring Costa Ricans rather than foreigners.

-Costa Rica also has other types of temporary residence permits, but these are not allowed to work in the country, so keep this in mind to stay compliant and not incur legal fees and penalties.
+Costa Rica also has other types of temporary residence permits, but those don't grant the ability to work in the country, so keep this in mind to stay compliant and not incur legal fees.

-• Rentista (legal resident visa) is an individual that isn't retired but continues to receive unearned income from investments, savings, etc.
+- Rentista (legal resident visa) is an individual who isn't retired but continues to receive unearned income from investments, savings, etc.

-• Inversionista (investment visa) is an individual that invests upwards of USD 200,000 in a Costa Rican business or real estate.
+- Inversionista (investment visa) is an individual who invests upwards of USD $200,000 in a Costa Rican business or real estate.

 Application process for Costa Rica work visas